 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Hardcover.
 Etat : new.
 Hardcover.
 In this book the authors describe the principles and methods behind probabilistic forecasting and Bayesian data assimilation.
 Instead of focusing on particular application areas, the authors adopt a general dynamical systems approach, with a profusion of low-dimensional, discrete-time numerical examples designed to build intuition about the subject.
 Part I explains the mathematical framework of ensemble-based probabilistic forecasting and uncertainty quantification.
 Part II is devoted to Bayesian filtering algorithms, from classical data assimilation algorithms such as the Kalman filter, variational techniques, and sequential Monte Carlo methods, through to more recent developments such as the ensemble Kalman filter and ensemble transform filters.
 The McKean approach to sequential filtering in combination with coupling of measures serves as a unifying mathematical framework throughout Part II.
 Assuming only some basic familiarity with probability, this book is an ideal introduction for graduate students in applied mathematics, computer science, engineering, geoscience and other emerging application areas.
 This book focuses on the Bayesian approach to data assimilation, outlining the subject's key ideas and concepts, and explaining how to implement specific data assimilation algorithms.
 It is an ideal introduction for graduate students in applied mathematics, computer science, engineering, geoscience and other emerging application areas.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781107069398

 Quantité disponible : 1 disponible(s)